What are Local Wildlife Sites?

 Sites of Special Scientific Interest (SSSIs) protect the very best wildlife areas in the UK, and Special Protection Areas (SPAs) and Special Areas of Conservation (SACs) protect areas which are important on a European scale.
 However, these designations do not protect wildlife at a local level, and cannot ensure that the countryside as a whole is rich in wildlife.

-To view the boundaries and find out the names or reference numbers of Local Wildlife Sites, Roadside Nature Reserves and our Living Landscape areas you can use this map.
-For instructions for the map, click here.
+Take a look at our map to view the boundaries and find out the names or reference numbers of Local Wildlife Sites, Roadside Nature Reserves and our Living Landscape areas.
+(Map instructions)